sukhleen-kaur-27/IRCTC-ticket-management-system/README.md

    * Returns the details of the user and the train both.

+---

+# How to use this project on your system?

+* Use the requirements.txt to install all the libraries and frameworks
+* Set up your virtual environment
+* Make sure you have Python installed in your system.
+* To test the APIs use thunder extension in VSCode (this is the one I'm using in the video)
+* Go to your terminal and activate your virtual envitronment.
+* Type : "pip install -r requirements.txt" to install all the dependencies and it should work like magic.

  PS : If you have any questions you can ping me on sukhleenkaur2709@gmail.com